porcelani/playground-python/30-days-of-python/README.md

 - [Day 10](day10) - Setup Python to send Email with Gmail
 - [Day 13](day13) - Using External Template
 - [Day 14](day14) - CSV Files with Python
+- [Day 15](day15) - Functions to Dynamically Add Data to CSV with Python

 Reference
 ---